 CIHI and the Organisation for Economic Co-operation and Development (OECD) have partnered to lead a pilot project to report health status and function for hip and knee arthroplasty patients using internationally comparable PROMs.
 This activity arises from the OECD’s Patient-Reported Outcomes Indicators Survey (PaRIS) initiative, which identified the need for PROMs reporting to better monitor health system performance and to drive continuous improvement.

 CIHI and the OECD co-chair the international Working Group on Patient-Reported Indicators for Hip and Knee Replacement Surgery to build consensus on common approaches for PROMs collection and reporting.
 Members include patient representatives, clinicians, national arthroplasty registries, the International Society of Arthroplasty Registries (ISAR), experts in PROMs measurement and government representatives from several OECD member countries.
-The working group’s priorities include developing indicators for comparable reporting in the OECD’s Health at a Glance 2019 and developing new international data collection standards.
+The working group’s priorities include developing indicators for comparable reporting in the OECD’s Health at a Glance 2019 and developing new international data collection standards (PDF).

 Inaugural results from 10 hip and knee PROMs from 8 countries, including Canada, are featured in the OECD’s Health at a Glance 2019: